-Joining your local group provides an opportunity to meet other people who have the same enthusiasm for family history and to share skills and expertise.
-It’s also an opportunity to help others break down ‘brick walls’ in their research and have some help with your own.
-The talks, workshops, and social events also provide a great opportunity to extend knowledge and have fun!
+Joining your local group provides a platform for you to meet other people who have the same enthusiasm for family history as you do.
+It also provides an opportunity to share skills and expertise in helping each other break down ‘brick walls’ in their research and have some help with your own.
+The talks, workshops, and social events provide a great opportunity to extend your knowledge and have fun!

 If you have any articles that you would like included on our group page, then we would be delighted to hear from you!

-The Group meetings are either a talk from a speaker on a family history related subject, or a Members’ Evening, usually arranged around members interests or a request for a particular topic.
-The meeting is followed by tea/coffee and biscuits, which gives everyone the opportunity to meet and chat with the speaker and each other.
+Sometimes our Group meetings feature a talk from a speaker on a family history related subject; at other times we hold Members’ Evenings which are usually arranged around members’ interests or a request for a particular topic.

 HGS Romsey Group Events & Meetings

-The Group organiser is Dorothy Thompson.
+The Group organiser is Kay Lovell.
 She can be contacted using the form on this page.